-Cano Island is a stunning tropical paradise located off the southern Pacific coast of Costa Rica.
+Cano Island is a stunning tropical island located off the southern Pacific coast of Costa Rica.
 The island boasts an incredible diversity of marine life, making it a premier destination for scuba diving and snorkeling enthusiasts.

 In addition to its aquatic wonders, Cano Island is also home to lush rainforests, exotic wildlife, and rich archaeological sites.
 To fully experience all that Cano Island has to offer, a knowledgeable and experienced tourist guide is essential.
 In this guide, we will explore the best activities, attractions, and tips for visiting Cano Island with the help of a professional guide.